-The 2008 ICES assessment indicates that the estimates of SSB and fishing mortality indicate the stock at full reproductive capacity and as being harvested sustainably.
-SSB is estimated to be about at the desired level (B{pa}) in 2008, and F has been around the desired level (F{pa}) since 2001.
-Recruitment has been relatively stable over the last decade.
+The 2008 ICES assessment indicated that the estimates of SSB and fishing mortality showed the stock at full reproductive capacity and as being harvested sustainably.
+SSB was estimated to be about at the desired level (B{pa}) in 2008, and F had been around the desired level (F{pa}) since 2001.
+However, for reasons outlined below, the 2010 ICES advice did not include reference limits for hake.
+It was noted however that there was a positive trend in SSB and that recruitment has been relatively stable over the last decade.